FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/spa/native-login-form-to-application-backend-sessions.md

 layout: advice
 title: Single-page application native login to backend
 subtitle: Using sessions
-description: An explanation of single-page application login using a native login form that submits to the application backend and uses server-side sessions
+description: A backend code explanation and example of single-page application login using a native login form that submits to the application backend and uses server-side sessions
 header_dark: true
 image: advice/types-of-logins-article.png
 category: Authentication
+author: Brian Pontarelli
 date: 2019-11-04
 dateModified: 2019-11-04
 ---